 Finding the money to start a savings plan can be difficult, especially in the current era of high unemployment, rising gas prices, and increased costs of living.
 Studies show that once we do set money aside, we are likely to leave it there.
 But how to get started?
 Automate!

-When it comes to saving money, it may be helpful to take a hint from Uncle Sam.
-Most workers in this country have their taxes automatically withdrawn from their paychecks, and as a result many of us never realize exactly how much we are paying into the federal kitty.
+When it comes to stashing money in a savings account, it may be helpful to look at how we all pay taxes.
+Most workers in this country have their taxes automatically withdrawn from their paychecks.
+As a result many of us never realize exactly how much we are paying the government.
 The money is gone before it ever reaches our hands or our bank accounts, and over time we have simply learned to make do with what’s left.

 Savers can use this same principle to put aside money for emergencies, large purchases, and even retirement.
-By dedicating a portion of each and every paycheck to savings and investments, workers can learn to live on the remaining funds while building up a significant nest egg.
+By dedicating a portion of each and every paycheck to savings and investments, workers can learn to live on the remaining funds while building up significant savings.

 1. Direct Deposit

 One of the simplest ways to get started is through direct deposit.
 Ask your employer to have your paycheck deposited directly into your bank account, thus avoiding the hassles of long lines at the bank and the risk of lost or misdirected checks.

 Many employers will allow workers to split their direct deposits between two or more financial institutions (banks or credit unions), making it easy for workers to dedicate a portion of their paychecks to a savings account or money market fund.
 Even during low-interest rate environments, it is possible to find some accounts with attractive rates, and dedicate a portion of each check to savings that can help that emergency fund get off to a good start.